Kyjovsko area of the Czech Republic

 From a cultural point of view, the Kyjovsko region is well known for its traditional folklore, historical monuments and viticulture.
 Tourists also appreciate the extensive cycling network in the region.

-Despite all the benefits that the region offers, the large continuous areas of arable land mentioned above related with a lack of green infrastructure represent a considerable risk of soil erosion, reducing permeability of the landscape for living organisms, reducing biodiversity etc. That is why researchers from Silva Tarouca Research Institute have chosen this region as an area of interest.
-In cooperation with Department of environment and territorial planning of Municipal authority Kyjov, they would like to find ways to improve the current state and minimize risks.
+Despite all the benefits that the region offers, the large continuous areas of arable land mentioned above an the lack of green infrastructure represent a considerable risk of soil erosion, reducing permeability of the landscape for living organisms, reducing biodiversity etc. That is why researchers from Silva Tarouca Research Institute have chosen this region as an area of interest.
+In cooperation with Department of environment and territorial planning of Municipal authority Kyjov, they would like to find ways to improve the current state and minimise risks.

 If you live/work in this region would like further information about how to take part in the project please contact; Hana Skokanová at the Silva Tarouca Research Institute via email firstname.lastname@example.org